Backblaze/b2-sdk-java/README.md

     The two existing sink classes have a few nice features related to checking the SHA-1 after the download which you may want to mimic in your implementation.

+  * What are those @B2Json annotations?

+    The B2 SDK uses our B2Json library to read and write JSON.
+The @B2Json annotations on classes provide information B2Json to tell it how to construct instances of classes and how to handle members.

+  * Why B2Json instead of [insert your favorite Java JSON library]?

+    There are many, many Java packages available for working with JSON.
+See [[json.org]] for a list.
+We've looked at many and we liked and used Google's GSON.
+One of the main things that we struggled with in GSON was that it was hard to make members 'final'.
+Similarly, it was hard to do overall checking of the values in a structure after they'd all been set.
+Since we really like immutability and validation, we were sad.
+We chose to make B2Json.

+    B2Json requires that we make a constructor for each class that takes all of the parameters, so that we can assign values for final members and validate the values as needed.
+Since Java reflection doesn't let us access the names of the parameters to the constructors, we have to annotate constructors to provide the names.
+It's a price we're happy to pay for the features it provides.

 STRUCTURE